100 Notable alumni of

 -

-David Visentin is a Canadian actor, realtor and commentator.
-He is best known for his role as a co-host of W Network's and HGTV's Love It or List It, with co-host Hilary Farr.
+David Visentin is a Canadian actor, reality television personality, realtor and commentator.
+He is best known for his role as a co-host of the reality television series Love It or List It, with co-host Page Turner, which airs on HGTV.
+As of 2025, Visentin remains as the original host of the show, his former co-host Hilary Farr left the show in 2023.

 -